jundalisay/sp/content/en/research/sarkar/katha/chapter-07.md

 ---
-title: "MY DEMOTION"
+title: "My Demotion"
 heading: Chapter 7
 weight: 15
 description: "Ajit Singh, was attempting to get me demoted and himself promoted"
 c: "indigo"
 author: Nagina
+icon: Nagina

 ---

 My former boss, Ajit Singh, was attempting to get me demoted and himself promoted once more by writing to government officials in Delhi.

 He was of the firm conviction that his demotion was due to me, although this was far from true.
 He did not succeed in getting promoted; but he did succeed in getting me demoted.
 I received information in September 1954 that orders of my demotion had been passed in Delhi although formal orders were yet to be issued.

 I have always been attached to the prestige of my status.
 I therefore felt restless to save my prestige.
 I was not able to get leave and go to Baba, therefore I wrote a letter about my problems to Baba.
 I also wrote in the letter that I would prefer death to demotion and was least prepared to face a downfall in my rank.